Do you have questions about a building envelope problem you’re facing? Not sure where to go to find answers? We made this page for you.

 3. Water can also be carried by the air.

 The air can carry a lot of water.
-Mixed up with the oxygen, nitrogen, and other gasses in the air can be a significant quantity of H2O, i.e. water in the gas (aka vapor) form.
+Mixed up with the oxygen, nitrogen, and other gasses in the air there can be a significant quantity of H2O, i.e. water in the gas (aka vapor) form.
 Water vapor is generally not a problem until it condenses somewhere and turns into liquid water.
+More on condensation in a minute.

-So the issue with airflow is that it can carry moisture-laden air to a location where the water vapor condenses into liquid water on a moisture-sensitive surface and then we’ve got problems.
+The thing to remember is that airflow can carry moisture-laden air to a location where the water vapor condenses into liquid water on a moisture-sensitive surface and then we’ve got problems.
+Basically, airflow can bring water to where it’s not supposed to be.

 To keep it simple, remember two things: